 It’s comforting to someone with PTSD.
 It’s a different life and atmosphere.
 It’s soothing for lack of a better term for a service member who was recently separated to come in and have familiarity along with the training they’re getting, being supported by the VAe, a company they’ve never seen before, and all they want to do is help disabled service members.
 It’s soothing to be looked after.
 Not that they needed babysitting, but it’s comforting.

 I work for Federal Electronics in Cranston, RI.
 I’m an electronic manufacturing engineer.
 Going in, I had zero knowledge of the systems that I was to be working on and with, but the people at Federal Electronics looked past my inadequacies in the civilian environment and allowed me to grow with them and eventually get sought after by management.
-I owe that to Matt and his driven work ethic and desire to succeed, not only for himself and the students of VAe.
-Matt’s absolutely driven to be a positive impact and influence in the lives of these people.
+I owe that to my advocate and his driven work ethic and desire to succeed, not only for himself and the students of VAe.
+He is absolutely driven to be a positive impact and influence in the lives of these people.
 I feel like VAe prepared me extremely well for my job.

 Federal Electronics delivers a comprehensive electronics manufacturing, engineering, and supply-chain solution with the urgency and commitment that produces real results.
 Federal Electronics has about 150 employees and is located in Cranston, RI 02921.